HOW TO RETIRE HAPPY

 • $100,000 and over (9.3 percent)

-According to these statistics, about 24.4 percent of Amercian retirees have a retirement income less that $15,000.
+According to these statistics, about 24.4 percent of American retirees have a retirement income less that $15,000.
 Interestingly 44 percent of these retirees have a retirement income of less than $25,000 and 59 percent have a retirement income of less than $35,000 per year.

 On the other hand, about 15 percent have incomes greater than $75,000.